Stability of amalgamated free products and HNN extensions: Introduction

 \section{Introduction}

-Given a system of equations $R$, one can ask if it is ``stable'' meaning that each ``almost'' solution is ``close'' to an actual one.
+Given a system of equations $R$, one can ask if it is ``stable'' meaning that each ``almost'' solution is ``close'' to an actual solution.
 We consider a set $S$ of noncommutative variables and a set of equations in the form of words from the free group $F_S$ generated by $S$.
-It turns out that stability of a system of equations $R$ is a property of a group $G=\langle S|R\rangle$, i.e. it does not depend on the choice of a generating set and a set of relations.
+It turns out that stability of a system of equations $R$ is a property of a group $G=\langle S|R\rangle$.
+This means that if two sets of relations give isomorphic groups, then either both of them are stable or not stable.

 To give a precise meaning to ``almost'' and ``close'' one needs to fix a class of groups with the bi-invariant metric.
 Different classes of groups give different definitions of stability.
 Let us briefly describe the classes which we will be interested in throughout the paper.
 For us the main examples will be finite-dimensional unitary groups with a metric given by some norm (more precisely, by the operator norm or by the normalized Hilbert-Schmidt norm) and finite symmetric groups equipped with the normalized Hamming distance.
 We will denote the corresponding classes of groups by $\mathu_{op}$, $\mathu_{HS}$ and $\mathu_P$.